-Spring semester: 3 pass/fail credits
+Fall and Spring semester: 3 credits

-backgrounds are eligible to participate in the clinic.
+- Only 2L and 3L students are eligible to participate in the clinic.

 - Evening students are eligible to apply but must be available to work during the day.

 - LLM students and 2-yr JD students are eligible to apply.

 - Students with technical and non-technical backgrounds are eligible to participate.

 - There is a preference, though not a strict requirement, for students with a minimum 3.0 GPA.
 There is also a preference for students who have taken, or are taking concurrently with the clinic, courses on intellectual property law.